The lost proof of Fermat's last theorem: Conclusions

+This theorem of a "congruent number" was anticipated by Fibonacci in his book "The Book of squares" ([12], Chap.
+III, \S $ $ VI-2, pp. 310--311), but with a demonstration does not complete (the first complete proof was provided by Fermat with the equivalent Theorem: {{\it No Pythagorean triangle has square area}})([13] ,Chap.
+II, pp. 50--56).

+In this work we have not used the proof of non-existence of the Frey elliptic curve, but we have limited ourselves to proof of non-existence of the single homogeneous ternary quadratic equation Eq.(5), defined in the proof of the Theorem 3.1, but whose origin [see Eq.(12)] is implicit in the nature of Euler's double equations.

+The double equations of Euler gave rise in different ways to the elliptic curve of Frey and to a particular homogeneous ternary quadratic equation: both characterized by the presence of ${X_1}^n$, ${Y_1}^n$ and ${Z_1}^n$ in their coefficients.

+For this it was possible to use a similar strategy to build a proof of the F.L.T..

+Remark 1.
+This work is a reworking of an incomplete essay $\ll$ Euler's double equations equivalent to Fermat's Last Theorem $\gg$ ([11]) with the aim of making a proof absolutely complete of the F.L.T. and consequently making accessible a Theorem of which Fermat claimed to have a proof and which generations of mathematicians have tried in vain to try to rediscover it.

-In 1753 Euler calls the Fermat Last Theorem <<a very beautiful theorem>>, adding that he could only prove it for n = 3 and n = 4 and in no other case ([8], Chap.
+Remark 2.
+In 1753 Euler calls the Fermat Last Theorem $\ll$ a very beautiful theorem $\gg$, adding that he could only prove it for $n = 3$ and $n = 4$ and in no other case ([15], Chap.
 III, \S $ $ 5-d, p.
 181).

-In 1770, He gave a proof with exponent $p$~=~3, in his {\bf Algebra} ([3],~II,~Chap.
+In 1770, He gave a proof with exponent $p$~=~3, in his {Algebra} ([6],~II,~Chap.
 XV, \S $ $ 243), but his proof by infinite descent contained a major gap.

 However, since Euler himself had proved the lemma necessary to complete the proof in other work, he is generally credited with the first proof.

 The author of this paper has done nothing but complete a work begun and masterly conducted by Euler himself.